asif-mahmud/AVR-Makefile-Suite/README.md

 Windows Users :
 ===============

-Windows users can use either AVR-Makefile-Windows.zip(no color) or AVR-Makefile-v2-Windows.zip.
+Windows users can use AVR-Makefile-Windows.zip(no color) .
 Usage stays same.